Accounting Transactions with a Vendor Refund Check

 Bank ($100.00)

-However, in this case you received a cheque instead for $300.00.
-This should be keyed as a credit voucher, since we need to issue a debit amount into A/P. The account that is used in the distribution lines is up to the dealer to decide, depending on where they would like to see the credit represented.
+In this case, the vendor sends a refund check for $300.00 instead of the dealership issuing a payment.
+To record this correctly, a credit voucher should be entered so that a debit amount is applied to the A/P account.
+The account that is used in the distribution lines is up to the dealer to decide, depending on where they would like to see the credit represented.

 Expense/COGs/Other account ($300.00)